-HIGHWAY, INFRASTRUCTURE AND STORMWATER MANAGEMENT Action Item Partners Description Funding Status All of the SMPs and the SWAC Highway and Infrastructure subcommittee recommend that local municipalities, county highway departments and NYSDOT should place priority on vegetation management on critical areas such as roadside ditches and steep slopes.
+HIGHWAY, INFRAS TRUCTURE ANI D STORMWATER MANAGEMENT Action Item Partners Description Funding Status All of the SMPs and the SWAC Highway and Infrastructure subcommittee recommend that local municipalities, county highway departments and NYSDOT should place priority on vegetation management on critical areas such as roadside ditches and steep slopes.
 GCSWCD continues to partner with GCSWCD, all highway departments to provide critical area seeding for SMIP, NYCDEP, roadside ditches and slopes using the district's hydroseeder NYCDEP/ County & and power mulcher.
 In 2016, the program launched a slope GCSWCD Critical Area Seeding Municipal stabilization fund through SMIP to address prioritized slopes Schoharie and Slope Highway with reinforced vegetative treatments for highway SMP On- Stabilization Program Departments departments that attended a mandatory training.
-Contract going Several stormwater management practices are proposed to NYCDEP, treat the water from the roof drainage and provide storm water GCSWCD, infiltration.
-These include rooftop rain harvesting (gutter Kaaterskill United Kaaterskill system), and above ground cistern to capture the runoff and Methodist Church United serve as a water source for the community garden, and four SMIP Stormwater/Rain Methodist rain gardens to provide stormwater filtration and infiltration.
-NYCDEP/ Harvesting Project Church A detailed design is in progress.
-GCSWCD Active To support local highway departments three SMIP grants have been awarded (\$50,000, \$30,000 & \$75,000) to fund engineering design services to ensure prioritized Highway culverts/embankments are designed properly.
-County Routes Superintendents 2 and 78 culverts are being designed using these monies.
-The Schoharie Watershed Subcommittee, culverts are upgraded to reduce stream instability and Stream Crossing/ NYCDEP, associated pollutants, allow for proper conveyance and G) (II) On- Culvert Design GCSWCD passage of aquatic organisms.
-SMIP going
+Contract going Several stormwater management practices are proposed to treat the water from the roof drainage and provide storm water NYCDEP, infiltration.
+These include rooftop rain harvesting (gutter GCSWCD, system), and above ground cistern to capture the runoff and Kaaterskill United Kaaterskill serve as a water source for the community garden, and four Methodist Church United rain gardens to provide stormwater filtration and infiltration.
+SMIP Stormwater/Rain Methodist The design is complete and construction is scheduled for NYCDEP/ Harvesting Project Church 2019.
+GCSWCD Active Highway To support local highway departments four SMIP grants have Superintendents been awarded (\$50,000, \$30,000, \$75,000, and \$24,000) to Schoharie Watershed Subcommittee, fund engineering design services to ensure prioritized Stream Crossing/ NYCDEP, culverts/embankments are designed properly.
+County Routes On- Culvert Design GCSWCD 2 and 78 culverts are being designed using these monies.
+The SMIP going culverts are upgraded to reduce stream instability and associated pollutants, allow for proper conveyance and TT passage of aquatic organisms.
 Hunter Wetlands Mountaintop Install a remediation implementation project to address the Leachate Treatment Towns, problems with the Hunter Landfill Wetland Treatment System System Remediation - GCSWCD, effluent discharges.
-Project design and construction began in Implementation NYCDEP 2017; construction will be completed in 2018.
+Project design and construction began in Implementation NYCDEP 2017; construction was completed in 2018.
 SMIP Active This project will replace an existing culvert crossing on an unnamed tributary to the Little West Kill.
 The culvert has capacity issues that result in bed instability upstream and downstream of the structure.
-Increased flow capacity at this culvert would reduce the frequency of backwater and mitigate instability near the culvert that results from a discontinuity of County Route 2 NYCDEP, sediment transport at the culvert.
-Replacement of the culvert Culvert on Tributary GCSWCD, will also result in a structure with fewer impacts to habitat to West Kill GCHD connectivity and aquatic organism passage.
+Increased flow capacity at this culvert would reduce the frequency of backwater and mitigate instability near the culvert that results from a discontinuity of sediment transport at the culvert.
+Replacement of the culvert County Route 2 NYCDEP, will also result in a structure with fewer impacts to habitat Culvert on Tributary GCSWCD, connectivity and aquatic organism passage.
+Project is to West Kill GCHD designed and scheduled for construction in 2019.
 SMIP Active This project will replace an existing culvert crossing on an unnamed tributary to the East Kill.
-The culvert replacement will improve conveyance through the culvert and reduce impacts to bed and bank stability upstream and downstream of County Route 78 NYCDEP, the structure.
-Replacement of the culvert will also result in a Culvert on Tributary GCSWCD, structure with fewer impacts to habitat connectivity and to East Kill GCHD aquatic organism passage.
+The culvert replacement will improve conveyance through the culvert and reduce impacts to bed and bank stability upstream and downstream of the structure.
+Replacement of the culvert will also result in a County Route 78 NYCDEP, structure with fewer impacts to habitat connectivity and Culvert on Tributary GCSWCD, aquatic organism passage.
+This project is also slated for to East Kill GCHD construction in 2019.
+SMIP Active NYCDEP, GCSWCD, This project will assess the toe of an eroding bank that Beech Ridge Road Town of threatens the stability of Beech Ridge Road in the Town of Embankment Lexington Lexington.
+At this site, there is significant erosion and Stabilization Highway sediment loading which compromises the water quality of Assessment Department West Kill and Schoharie Creek.
 SMIP Active